shivamujawame/AIW-Infra-Migration/Labfiles/migrate-windows-servers-to-azure-hol.md

 - Adjusted the networking settings for the replicated virtual machines, including configuring static private IP addresses, to ensure seamless integration with Azure resources.

-- Successfully migrated the UbuntuWAF, smarthotelweb1, and smarthotelweb2 machines to Azure, ensuring minimal downtime and a smooth transition to the cloud environment.
+- Successfully migrated the smarthotelweb1 and smarthotelweb2 machines to Azure, ensuring minimal downtime and a smooth transition to the cloud environment.

 ### Conclusion